Sage-Bionetworks-Challenges/sample-model-templates/README.md

     Templates for creating a Docker model submission on Synapse.
 </h3>

-You can either fork this repository or use this respository as reference to build your model from scratch.
+You can either fork this repository or use it as reference to build your from scratch.
 We have provided a sample model template for both R and Python.

 ### Requirements
 * Python or R